 When I returned home to Saskatoon, I continued in the lifestyle I had started.
 I still modeled on a smaller scale and would go out every night drinking with friends.
 By this time I was so far from God that I no longer felt bad about what I was doing.
 Oddly enough, I continued to go to church with my parents but I heard nothing.
 When standing to sing or pray I would be so hung over from the night before that it was all I could do not to fall over.
 I stayed away from the young adults at church, convinced that I had nothing in common with them and that if they knew the choices I was making, they wouldn’t want to be friends with me anyway.
 I was so deeply entrenched in darkness that I could not see my way out, nor did I want to.

 I began seriously dating a non-Christian guy and after a couple of years at age 19 I became pregnant.
 By this time, I had shut out any Godly counsel in my life, and only listened to the worldly wisdom that I wanted to hear.
-At the encouragement of my boyfriend and advice of my doctor I made the choice to have an abortion.
-The date set for my abortion was much further along in the pregnancy that I thought I would be.
+I made the choice to have an abortion.
+The date set for my abortion was much further along in the pregnancy that I thought it would be.
 It was scheduled for 14 weeks.
 Remembering the pictures I had been shown in high school of an unborn fetus made me uncomfortable.
 The closer I got to the date, the more unsettled I felt.
 But I had become pretty good by this time at pushing aside my feelings.
 I decided to just do it and worry about the consequences later.
 My Mom and I had always been close, and even though I knew she did not condone any of the things I was doing she never withheld her love from me.
 I asked her if she would come with me, I needed her and she didn’t let me down.
 So my mom, along with my boyfriend came with me to the hospital.
 I realize now looking back that I was hoping that they would share in some of my guilt if they were there with me.
 I clearly remember that day when the nurse called my name and I followed her alone down the hallway.
-I was filled with dread, desperately hoping someone would be there to tell me not to do it.
-I even thought maybe God would send someone to stop me, so I turned and looked behind me, thinking that if I saw someone, anyone, I would stop.
+I was filled with dread, and in my panic I even thought maybe God would send someone to stop me, so I turned and looked behind me, thinking that if I saw someone, anyone, I would stop.
 But when I turned around to look, there was no one there, the hospital hallway was deserted and quiet.
 It was clear, this was my decision and mine alone.

 I finally hit such a low point in my life that I was ready to seek God’s will for my life, to ask for forgiveness for my sin and selfishness, to completely give up control and give it to Him instead.
 I felt like I had nothing to lose and everything to gain.